dgraph-io/cloud-docs/content/cloud-api/overview.md

 Dgraph Cloud also offers the Dgraph Cloud API (hosted at https://cerebro.cloud.dgraph.io/graphql) that helps to automate tasks such as deployment of a lambda.
 In order to use this API, users need to pass an `Authorization` header.
 In order to generate this header, the user must first [Authenticate]({{< relref "/cloud-api/authentication" >}}) and generate a token.
 The token is then set in `Authorization` header as a Bearer token (e.g. `Bearer {token}`).

 {{% notice "note" %}}
-The `Dg-Auth`, `X-Auth-Token` and the `Authorization` headers are relevant to all types of backends, including Free, Shared and Dedicated Backends.
+The `Dg-Auth`, `X-Auth-Token` and the `Authorization` headers are relevant to all types of backends, including Free, Shared, and Dedicated Backends.
 {{% /notice %}}

 ### Dgraph Access Control Lists Authentication